 Since 1998, we have purchased five companies in the lettershop/fulfillment industry.

 What is a fulfillment company?
 Let’s say you sell a product online or through a print catalog.
-You have hundreds of customers daily who buy from you, and your product offering consists of hundreds (or maybe thousands) of different goods in different sizes and different colors.
+You have hundreds of customers daily who buy from you, and your product offering consists of hundreds of different goods in different sizes and different colors.
 Since you don’t have the space or manpower to do the shipping yourself, you turn to a fulfillment company.
 The fulfillment company will house your products and take care of packing and shipping.
-You e-mail the company each morning with the orders you received from customers on the previous day, and the fulfillment company ships the products out to your customers for you via your desired shipping method (post office, courier).
+You download to a FTP site the orders you received from customers on the previous day, and the fulfillment company ships the products out to your customers for you via your desired shipping method (post office, courier).
 You can even go online to see your inventory at the fulfillment company.

 The companies we have acquired in this industry operate facilities in the range of 12,000 square feet to 65,000 square feet.
 We bring our expertise in direct mail and Internet marketing to further build the businesses we acquire.